Guidance for assessed applications on the basis of academic or research work

 - Any other evidence demonstrating that you meet the requirements and competencies of a CCST.

-These examples are not exhaustive and you may have further documentary evidence relating to the above matters that you wish to submit.
+These examples are not exhaustive, and you may submit any documentary evidence that you feel supports your application.